Shrimp Fried Rice (Cơm Chiên Tôm)

 Instructions

-1. In a large wok, add about 2 tablespoons vegetable oil.
+1. Prepare the shrimp and vegetables: In a large wok, add about 2 tablespoons vegetable oil.
 Heat on medium high.
 Toss in shrimp and garlic.
-Saute until shrimp is mostly cooked (about 30 seconds).
+Sauté until shrimp is mostly cooked (about 30 seconds).
 Mix in frozen peas and carrot and cook them for an additional 10 seconds.